Abbeville, Mississippi

-Abbeville is a town in Lafayette County, Mississippi.
-The population was 419 at the 2010 census.
+Abbeville is a town in Lafayette County, Mississippi, United States.
+As of the 2020 census, the population was 372.

 History

 Abbeville was originally settled by pioneers from Abbeville, South Carolina in the 1830s.
-They lived in apparent peace with the local Chickasaw Indians, whose Chief Toby Tubby owned and operated a ferry along the Memphis-Oxford trade route.
+They lived in apparent peace with the local Chickasaw Indians, whose Chief Toby owned and operated a ferry along the Memphis-Oxford trade route.

-During the American Civil War, Abbeville was almost completely destroyed in the Vicksburg Campaign.
+During the American Civil War, Abbeville was almost destroyed in the Vicksburg Campaign.

-Abbeville post office was established September 28, 1843, with John B. Davis as first postmaster.
+Abbeville post office was established on September 28, 1843, with John B. Davis as the first postmaster.

 In 1950 Abbeville had a population of 275.

 Geography

 According to the United States Census Bureau, the town has a total area of 3.5 sqmi, all land.